dragonlzm/ZhuomingLiu.github.io/_pages/about.md

 ---

 I am a student of Master of Science in Computer Science at the University of Southern California(USC).
 I am a research assistant at USC IRIS computer vision Lab, supervised by Professor [Ram Nevatia](https://sites.usc.edu/iris-cvlab/professor-ram-nevatia/).
 Before joining USC, I spent a wonderful year at [SenseTime Research](https://www.sensetime.com/en).
 Previously, I received a bachelor's Degree at Sun Yat-sen University.

-Research Interest: Vision-Languauage learning, Learning with Less Labeling
+My research lies in Computer Vision and Machine Learning.
+I am particularly interested in Vision-Languauage learning, Learning with Less Labeling.